smanzing/UdacityContinuousControl/Report.md

 the variance can be either learned or kept constant at 1 (see also [Shangtong Zhang's repository on deep RL](https://github.com/ShangtongZhang/DeepRL)).
 In the case the variance is learned, the actor network outputs two real number vectors representing the mean and scalar variance.

-The separate critic networks has two linear layers with ReLu activation functions, see the table below.
+The separate critic network has two linear layers with ReLu activation functions, see the table below.

 The combined actor-critic network has different output layers for the mean, variance, and the value estimate, see also the table below.